udemirezen/pinn_clusters/README.md

 Jupyter notebook for consolidating error data from a set of trial result dictionaries into single Numpy array.

 ## pinn_cluster_plots.ipynb
-Jupyter notebook that loads the Numpy error array of a set of training trials and separates trials by k-means clustering in log-space.
+Jupyter notebook that loads the Numpy error array of a set of training trials and separates trials by $k$-means clustering in log-space.
 Code for vizualising clusters, plotting cluster statistics, etc.

 ## trial_results
 Numpy arrays of the errors separated by noise level.
 Each noise level was tested for 13 gamma values.